Skip to Content

 Serving you Nomadic Boys Lara Croft realness…tight tank-top, cargo shorts, combat boots, black fingerless gloves, teeny backpack…(basically just another one of our Pride outfits)…

 Angkor Wat is the reason why most people visit Siem Reap.
-This ancient UNESCO listed religious complex dates back to the 1100s and is regarded as one of the seven wonders of the world.
+This ancient UNESCO-listed religious complex dates back to the 1100s and is regarded as one of the seven wonders of the world.
 It's a massive circuit of really impressive temples in the middle of a jungle where nature has taken over.
-The Ta Prohm Temple is the most recognisable thanks to Angelina Jolie sashaying her way through it as that famous video game movie character back in 2001, earning it the nickname the “Tomb Raider Temple”.
+The Ta Prohm Temple is most recognizable thanks to Angelina Jolie sashaying her way through it as that famous video game movie character back in 2001, earning it the nickname the “Tomb Raider Temple”.

 Siem Reap is the base for visiting Angkor Wat.
 We stayed here for 1 week to allow us ample time to explore the magnificent temples as well as spend some time discovering the city and the gay hangouts.
-It's super touristic, international with plenty of restaurants, hotels and even a small and fun gay scene based around the aptly named Pub Street.
+It's super touristic, cosmopolitan, with plenty of restaurants, hotels, and even a small and fun gay scene based around the aptly named Pub Street.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥